Study in Sydney

 Sydney Harbour and City.

-Sydney’s expansion over recent years has mainly been inland to the west.
-It is one of the most expensive cities to live in the world but the median salary is also among the highest.
+Five large universities are based in Sydney, each with well over 30,000 students studying on campus.
+Sydney’s expansion in recent years has mainly been inland to the west.
+It is one of the most expensive cities in the world to live in, but the median salary is also among the highest.

 Geography and climate